parkrrr/weather-dist/README.md

 Observations that have failed quality control will be rendered with a darker point.
 Initial observations that have not undergone quality control will not render a point, but will still have a connecting line.

 ## Data
 This application uses data provided by the [National Weather Service](https://www.weather.gov/documentation/services-web-api).
+As a result, data is limited to North American airports.

 The types for the NWS API can be re-generated using `npm run generate`.

 ## Tests
-There is a growing suite of tests.
+There is a growing suite of tests, utilizing Playwright.
 The site must be built before testing: `npm run build` then `npm test`.

 ## Preview
 ![image](https://github.com/parkrrr/weather/assets/393737/ba5500f8-2c8c-4512-bea5-2d39d1adcca0)